VertebrateResequencing/wr/.docs/nextflow/gaps.md

 value, so the output is whatever the variable was set to before execution — not the runtime value.
 Scripts that compute and export new environment variables will have wrong output values.

+## Directives

+### `cache` — Parsed but Not Used

+The `cache` directive is parsed and resolved from config defaults, but the resolved value is never used during job building. wr's job scheduler has its own caching/deduplication logic that is not influenced by this directive.
+Setting `cache false` to disable caching, or `cache 'deep'` for content-based caching, has no effect.

+### `tag` — Parsed but Not Used for Job Naming

+The `tag` directive is parsed and resolved from config defaults, but the resolved value is not used for wr job naming. wr's `RepGroup` (job name) is always derived from the process name and workflow scope.
+In real Nextflow, `tag` customises the task display name in logs and reports.

 ## Groovy Statements